Jose Canseco: Texas Rangers (1992–1994)

-Canseco started the 1993 season relatively healthy, playing in all of the games of the first quarter of the season (45 games).
-Although hitting for a low average (.254) he had 17 RBIs in the first 17 games.
-On April 25 he became the first player since Ted Williams in 1947 to reach 750 RBIs in less than 1,000 games played.
+Canseco started the 1993 season relatively healthy, playing in all of the Rangers' games in the first quarter of the season (45 games).
+Although hitting only a home run every 20 at bats, he had 44 hits, 12 doubles, 7 home runs and 38 RBIs in the first 36 games he played, while batting .306 in that span.
+On April 25, he became the first player since Ted Williams in 1947 to reach 750 RBIs in less than 1,000 games played.
 On May 26, 1993, during a game against the Cleveland Indians, Carlos Martínez hit a fly ball that Canseco lost sight of as he was crossing the warning track.
 The ball hit him on the head and bounced over the wall for a home run.
 The cap Canseco was wearing on that play, which This Week in Baseball rated in 1998 as the greatest blooper of the show's first 21 years, is in the collection of ESPN journalist Keith Olbermann.
 Three days later, on May 29, Canseco asked his manager, Kevin Kennedy, to let him pitch the eighth inning of a runaway loss to the Boston Red Sox.
 In his inning-long pitching appearance, he injured his arm.
 He was out of the lineup from May 31 until June 10.
-He played in another 15 games after pitching against the Red Sox but he was shutdown on June 23 due to arm discomfort, requiring Tommy John surgery and missing the remainder of the season.
+He played in another 15 games after his pitching outing against Boston but he was shut down on June 23 due to arm discomfort, requiring Tommy John surgery and missing the remainder of the season.
 He finished the 1993 season hitting .256 with 10 home runs and 46 RBIs in 60 games.